oracle/oci-ansible-collection/README.md

 #### For more info about installation and troubleshooting check the [Installation Guide](https://github.com/oracle/oci-ansible-collections/blob/master/InstallationGuide.md).

-## Samples
+## Samples and Solutions

 The project includes a catalog of Oracle Cloud Infrastructure Ansible module samples that illustrate using the modules to carry out common infrastructure provisioning and configuration tasks.
-The samples are organized in groups associated with Oracle Cloud Infrastructure services under [the samples directory on GitHub](https://github.com/oracle/oci-ansible-collections/tree/master/samples).
+* The samples are organized in groups associated with Oracle Cloud Infrastructure services under [the samples directory on GitHub](https://github.com/oracle/oci-ansible-collections/tree/master/samples).
 Begin by reviewing the Readme.md file that you will find in each sample's root directory.
+* The solutions are available under [the solutions directory on GitHub](https://github.com/oracle/oci-ansible-collections/tree/master/solutions)

 ## Documentation
 Module HTML documentation is available on [readthedocs.io](https://oci-ansible-collection.readthedocs.io/en/latest/collections/oracle/oci/index.html).